commschamp/cc_tutorial/tutorials/tutorial2/README.md

 };
 ```

-Now, let's take a look on the code that prepares `Msg2` to be sent out
+Now, let's take a look at the code that prepares `Msg2` to be sent out
 to the server.
 It demonstrates usage of several ways to reference the actual
 enumeration value to be assigned to the field.
 ```cpp